sakilk130/50-days-of-javascript/README.md

 ## Day 31 - Local Storage

 This is a simple example of how to use local storage in a web application.

+## Day 32 - Todo App

+This is a simple todo app that uses HTML, CSS and JavaScript.